lopez-evanedwin88/TaskR/README.md

 # OR using Yarn
 yarn start

-#In case localhost:8080 is already in use
+# In case localhost:8080 is already in use
 npx react-native start --port=8082
+# Or
+npm run start-in-8082
 ```

 ## Step 2: Start your Application